sigoden/window-switcher/README.md

 ## Install

-Download from [Github Release](https://github.com/sigoden/windows-switcher/releases), unzip `window-switcher.exe`, click to run directly without installation.
+You can download the [Github Release](https://github.com/sigoden/windows-switcher/releases) from the Github Release page.
+After downloading, unzip the `window-switcher.exe` file.
+Then, you can simply click on the executable file to run the application directly without the need for installation.

 ## Configuration